-The effect that humanity is having on the environment is becoming ever-more important.
-Through our actions we are destroying habitats and endangering the lives of future generations.
+Decades of careless human actions are destroying habitats and endangering the lives of future generations.

-At this point there is no denying the fact that our environment is changing.
-Hundreds of studies have been conducted to demonstrate that this is happening and it is having an effect on life around us.
+There is no denying the fact that our environment is changing for the worse.
+Hundreds of studies show that climate change is happening and affecting all life around us.

-To complicate the matter, many of these issues are linked to one another.
+To complicate the matter, many of these environmental problems are linked to one another.
 The key is that they are all important challenges that need to be confronted.

-Here we examine the biggest environmental problems facing our planet today and why they should matter to you.
+Let’s examine the 30 biggest environmental issues facing our planet today and why they should matter to you.

 - Waste Production